knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 !!! note

     The SKS create/update event above triggers a reconciliation for the SKS from its specific controller that creates the required public and private K8s services so traffic can be routed to the raw K8s deployment.
-    Also, in the proxy mode the SKS controller will pick up the number of activators and configure an equal number of endpoints for the revision's [public service](https://github.com/knative/serving/blob/main/docs/scaling/SYSTEM.md#data-flow-examples).
+    Also, in the proxy mode, the SKS controller will pick up the number of activators and configure an equal number of endpoints for the revision's [public service](https://github.com/knative/serving/blob/main/docs/scaling/SYSTEM.md#data-flow-examples).
     In combination with the networking setup done by the net-* components (driven by the Ingress resource), this is roughly the end-to-end networking setup that needs to happen for a ksvc to be ready to serve traffic.